mghaz007/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-16-1.png)

-#### Conclusion:
+### Conclusion:

-#####From the figure above, we can see that weekdays and weekend steps start out simlarly.
-The difference is that more regular paterns occur in the weekend steps perhaps because people have more time to dedicate to the steps during the weekend as opposed to weekdays, when most people have to go to work or have other obligations.
+#####From the figure above, we can see that the distribution of the number of steps taken during weekdays and weekend start out simlarly.
+However, overall they are generally different.
+The difference is that more regular paterns occur in the weekend steps than during weekdays.
+This can be explained by the fact that, on average, most people have more time to dedicate to taking steps during the weekend as opposed to weekdays, when most people have to go to work or have other obligations.